Jack Kelso RHKJC Steward

 Jack Kelso’s lifetime has spanned an era of hard knocks and battlers and a career that has earned him the respect of the thousands of people in the racing world with whom he has had contact.

-Trainers, jockeys and owners knew that any error on their part and they would feel the iron hand of a man who even, at this stage of his life, shoots straight form the hip.
+Trainers, jockeys and owners knew that any error on their part and they would feel the iron hand of a man who even, at this stage of his life, shoots straight from the hip.

 The man they call “the boss”.